bitfocus/companion-module-obs-studio/README.md

 # companion-module-obs-studio

-This module will allow you to control OBS Studio using the built-in obs-websocket plugin.
+This module will allow you to control OBS Studio using the built-in WebSocket Server.

 ## Getting Started